hturnbull93/bank/README.md

 Added a puts to the `statement` so the result is printed out properly, rather than returning a poorly formatted string.

 Green.

+### Extracting a Printer Class

+It was pointed out to me that there could be a printer class.

+In `spec/printer_spec.rb`:

+Wrote test for a print method, passing "Hello World" prints "Hello World" to stdout with a newline.
+Red.

+In `lib/printer.rb`:

+- Added a Printer class with method `print` that puts "Hello World"

+Green.

+Wrote test for the print method, passing "Hi There" prints "Hi There" to stdout with a newline.
+Red.

 <!-- Links -->